arista-eosplus/packer-ztpserver/Fedora/README.md

         virtualbox-iso: Downloading or copying: http://mirrors.xmission.com/fedora/linux/releases/20/Fedora/x86_64/iso/Fedora-20-x86_64-netinst.iso
     ```
 4. Once the ISO is downloaded, packer brings up a VBox VM.
 The installation will proceed without any user input.
-5. After a few minutes the OS installation will be complete, the VM will reboot, and you will be presented with a login prompt.
-Resist the urge to log in and tinker - things are still being setup.
+5. After a few minutes the OS installation will be complete, the VM will reboot, and you will be presented with a login prompt.  .  **Resist the urge to log in and tinker** - the setup.sh script is about to be kicked off.
 6. Meanwhile, you'll notice the packer builder ```ssh``` into the VM and begin working on updating, installing and configuring new services.

     ```
     ==> virtualbox-iso: Waiting for SSH to become available...
     ==> virtualbox-iso: Connected to SSH!